Ukrainian student fears for mother’s safety in Lviv

 “We’re not asking the UK to take all Ukrainian refugees but at least extend to more than just family members.”

-Prime Minister Boris Johnson announced on Tuesday that more Ukrainians will be allowed to enter the UK to join family members.
+Prime Minister Boris Johnson announced on Tuesday that more Ukrainians will be allowed to enter the UK to join relatives – a move that was welcomed by the Ukrainian Embassy.

-Downing Street said people living in the UK would be allowed to bring in “adult parents, grandparents, children over 18 and siblings” in addition to immediate family members, who had previously been allowed.
+Downing Street said people living in the UK will be allowed to bring in “adult parents, grandparents, children over 18 and siblings” in addition to immediate family members, who have previously been allowed.

-The Prime Minister’s official spokesman said that would widen eligibility to about 200,000 people, twice the number previously estimated.
+The Prime Minister’s official spokesman said that will widen eligibility to about 200,000 people, twice the number previously estimated.

 A new scheme will also allow individuals and organisations to sponsor Ukrainian refugees to come to the UK.